-All Common Shares represented by the accompanying proxy will be voted in accordance with the proxy.
 We know of no other business which will come before the meeting for action.
-However, as to any such business, the persons designated as proxies will have authority to act in their discretion.
+However, if any business comes before the meeting, the persons designated as proxies will have authority to vote in accordance with their best judgment with respect to such business.